 It’s normal to feel uncertain about this process so it can be comforting to hear from people who have already gone through the journey.

-Even though your testing may not lead to an epilepsy diagnosis, many support groups will have members who have gone through Seer Medical testing.
-The private Facebook group Epilepsy Australia has over 5,000 members.
-We highly encourage you to join this group or find other support groups to ask questions and see how others have experienced long-term monitoring.
+Even though your testing may not lead to an epilepsy diagnosis, many support groups will have members who have gone through home video-EEG testing.
+We highly encourage you to join a support group to ask questions and see how others have experienced long-term monitoring.

 8. Download the Seer app and start tracking your events today